-Adolescents intimate friendship: A 37 years longitudinal follow up to well-being, attachment, and intimacy
+Intimate Friendship During Adolescence: A 37-Year Longitudinal Study on Well-Being, Attachment, and Intimacy

-Rotem Vagman1 ; Efrat Lev 1; Ruth Sharabany1,2
+Rotem Vagman,1 Efrat Lev,1 and Ruth Sharabany1,2

-1.Department of Social Sciences, University of Haifa, Haifa
+1Department of Social Sciences, University of Haifa, Haifa

-2. Department of Psychology, Academic College of Tel-Aviv Jafa
+2Department of Psychology, Academic College of Tel-Aviv Jaffa

 Abstract

-To what extant can we predict attachment orientation, senses of well-being and friendship intimacy of adults from their adolescent friendship intimacy?
+To what extent can we predict attachment orientation, well-being and friendship intimacy among adults from their friendship intimacy in adolescence?
 Is the capacity to be intimate with a close friend in adolescence retained after nearly 40 years?
-A 37 years follow-up on 107 (59 women, 48 men) participants using self-reports.
-At adolescence Intimate Friendship was measured and in adulthood Well Being Attachment and Intimacy were measured.
-Results revealed a complex, gender-specific answers to these questions.
-Men who were less attached to their close friend in adolescence, were consistently more avoidant in their close adult relationships.
-Women who were more intimate with their best friend as adolescents, reported enhanced well-being and less negative affect as adults.
-Our findings shed light on the friendship-attachment-well-being ties, in a longitudinal perspective.
+A 37-year follow-up on 107 participants (59 women, 48 men) was conducted.
+During adolescence, self-reports of intimate friendship quality were measured and, in adulthood, self-reported measures of well-being, attachment orientation, and intimacy were assessed.
+Results revealed a complex, gender-specific pattern.
+Men who reported a lower level of attachment to a close friend in adolescence were consistently more avoidant in their close adult relationships.
+Women who were more intimate with their best friend during adolescence reported enhanced well-being and less negative affect as adults.
+Our findings shed light on the longitudinal associations of friendship, attachment, and well-being.

-Introduction
+Intimate Friendship During Adolescence: A 37-Year Longitudinal Study on Well-Being, Attachment, and Intimacy

-The ability to maintain intimate friendships is widely associated with secure attachment (Fraley, Roisman, Booth-LaForce, Owen & Holland, 2013) and a sense of well-being (Petegem, Brenningb, Baudata, Beyersb & Zimmer-Gembeck, 2018; Carmichael, Reis & Duberstein, 2015).
-However, little is known of the friendship-attachment-well-being associations in a life-span perspective.

-This study is a 37 years follow-up of friendship intimacy, from adolescence to adulthood.
-We were interested in the joint and unique contributions of adolescence and adult friendship intimacy to two central psychological constructs in adulthood: Attachment and well-being.
-We were also interested whether friendship intimacy levels are stable throughout 37 years period.
-Our analysis has taken into consideration gender, relationship status and life-events between the two time points.
+The ability to maintain intimate friendships is associated with both secure attachment (Fraley et al., 2013) and a greater sense of well-being (Carmichael et al., 2015; Petegem et al., 2018).
+However, little is known regarding the associations between friendship, attachment, and well-being from a life-span perspective.
+The present study is a 37-year follow-up study of friendship intimacy, from adolescence to adulthood.
+We were interested in the joint and unique contributions of adolescent and adult friendship intimacy as it pertained to two central psychological constructs in adulthood: attachment and well-being.
+We were also interested whether friendship intimacy levels would remain stable throughout the 37 year period.
+Our analyses considered the role of gender, relationship status and life events across the two time-points.

-This research conceptualization and operationalization of friendship intimacy is based on Sharabany’s definition, which draws from linguistic, sociological and psychoanalytic sources (Sharabany, 1994a; 1994b).
-Her friendship intimacy scale (which is in use in this study) is based upon an integrated theoretical framework, which regards intimate friendship as a continuous process of development, and has been of use in many studies delineating intimate friendships in various cultures and stages of development ( Chou, 2000; Mikulincer & Florian, 2000; Wiseman, 1997a; Oliva & Arranz, 2005; Van Petegem, Brenning, Baudat, Beyers, & Zimmer-Gembeck, 2018).
+This research study conceptualized and operationalized friendship intimacy on the basis of Sharabany’s (1994a; 1994b) definition, which draws from linguistic, sociological and psychoanalytic sources.
+Her friendship intimacy scale (the scale used in this study) is based upon an integrated theoretical framework, which regards intimate friendship as a continuous process in development, and has been used in many studies that have examined intimate friendships across various cultures and stages of development ( Chou, 2000; Mikulincer & Florian, 2000; Oliva & Arranz, 2005; Van Petegem et al., 2018; Wiseman, 1997a).